Changing Female Representation

 All these years we have seen women on the screen through a man’s perspective; drawbacks of having a man-led crew behind the camera!
 Thanks to the bunch of talented female directors and writers like Anjali Menon, Zoya Akhtar, and Nandita Das, who have made their own space and identity in the industry.
 They have written and portrayed women (as well as men) as harbingers of change, the change that shatters the glass ceiling of prevailing societal norms.

 Women on screen were shown through patriarchal lenses all these years.
-Today’s cinema shows women who are liberated and in charge of their own lives, who are ready to break the patriarchal consciousness and are as capable to become the lead of the film.
+Today’s cinema shows women who are liberated and in charge of their own lives, who are ready to break the patriarchal consciousness and are as capable of becoming the lead of the film.

 A huge shoutout to all those inspiring women who have contributed to the visible change, big or small, in the representation of women in Indian cinema.